adknudson/thesis/docs/030-methods.md

 $$

 where $\mu$ is the location, $\sigma$ is the scale, and $k$ is the shape.
 Then the estimated distribution is used to smooth the weights.
 A side-effect of using PSIS is that the estimated value of $k$ can be used as a diagnostic tool for a particular observation.
 For $k>0.5$, the Pareto distribution will have infinite variance, and a really heavy tail.
 If the tail is very heavy, then the smoothed weights are harder to trust.
-In theory and in practice, PSIS works well as long as $k < 0.7$ [@vehtari2015pareto].
+In theory and in practice, however, PSIS works well as long as $k < 0.7$ [@vehtari2015pareto].

 There is an `R` package called `loo` that can compute the expected log-pointwise-posterior-density (ELPD) using PSIS-LOO, as well as the estimated number of effective parameters and LOO information criterion [@R-loo].
 For the part of the researcher, the log-likelihood of the observations must be computed.
 This can be calculated in the `generated quantities` block of a `Stan` program, and it is standard practice to name the log-likelihood as `log_lik` in the model.
 An example of calculating the log-likelihood for the eight schools data in `Stan` is: